 Let’s look at a simple ukulele chord diagram (or a chord chart) for the C chord.

-On top you can see the name of the chord (that’s C).
-The four vertical lines represent the four strings of the ukulele: the one on the left is the thickest G string.
+On top, you can see the name of the chord (that’s C).
+The four vertical lines represent the four strings of the ukulele: The one on the left is the thickest G string.
 The G string is also the one closest to your face when holding the ukulele.
-Moving to the right we have the rest of the strings: C, E and A. Here we’re assuming that you’re playing a standard 4-string ukulele and using the standard G-C-E-A tuning.
+Moving to the right, we have the rest of the strings: C, E, and A. Here we’re assuming that you’re playing a standard four-string ukulele and using the standard G-C-E-A tuning.

-In this chord diagram you’ll notice that there is a thicker line on top of the diagram.
+In this chord diagram, you’ll notice that there is a thicker line on top.
 This line represents the ukulele’s nut.
-The nut is a part that helps to align the instrument’s strings to the tuning pegs.
-In the C chord diagram above you’ll also notice some small circles, or the letter ‘o’, on top of the thick horizontal line.
+The nut is the part that helps align the instrument’s strings to the tuning pegs.
+In the C chord diagram above, you’ll also notice some small circles, or the letter “o,” on top of the thick horizontal line.
 These are used to represent open strings.

-As we already learned, a string is played open when it’s allowed to ring freely without fingering the string.
-If the chord diagram has a cross on top of the diagram instead of an ‘o’, this string shouldn’t be played at all.
+As we already learned, a string is played open when it’s allowed to ring freely without fingering.
+If the chord diagram has a cross on top of the diagram instead of an “o,” this string shouldn’t be played at all.

-The number 1 shown in this ukulele chord chart means that you’ll be playing the A string with your index finger.
-The number 2 would refer to your middle finger, number 3 to ring finger and 4 to your pinky finger.
-Similarly, when referring to the four ukulele strings (G, C, E and A), we can speak of the first string, second string, third string and fourth string.
+The number 1 in this ukulele chord chart means that you’ll be playing the A string with your index finger.
+The number 2 refers to your middle finger, number 3 to your ring finger, and 4 to your pinky finger.
+Similarly, when referring to the four ukulele strings (G, C, E, and A), we can speak of the first string, second string, third string, and fourth string.

 How to play chords on ukulele

-When reading different ukulele chord charts you might notice that some of the chord names include a lower-case letter ‘m’ at the end of the chord name.
-One such chord would be the Am chord.
+When reading different ukulele chord charts, you might notice that some of the chord names include a lowercase “m” at the end of the chord name.
+One such chord is the Am chord.

 We called the previous chord the major C chord.
-The one pictured above is instead the minor A chord (Am).
-As you might have guessed already, the small letter ‘m’ indicates that the chord in question is a minor chord.
+The one pictured above is the minor A chord (Am).
+As you might have guessed already, the small “m” indicates that the chord in question is a minor chord.

 So what’s the difference between minor and major ukulele chords?
-Just try playing the two chords we’ve looked at so far and see if you can hear the difference.
-How does the minor ukulele chord sound compared to the major chord?
+Try playing the two chords we’ve looked at so far, and see if you can hear the difference.
+How does the minor chord sound compared to the major chord?

 You’ll learn more about the music theory behind minor and major chords, especially once you start exploring the world of scales.
-But more on that on another occasion.
+But we’ll dig into that more on another occasion.

 Basic ukulele chords

-We have already looked at the C chord and Am chord on the ukulele.
-Here’s some other easy ukulele chords all beginners should get to know early on during their playing career.
+We’ve already looked at the C chord and Am chord on the ukulele.
+Here are some other easy ukulele chords all beginners should get to know early in their playing career.
 Fret not if you find some of these hard at first.
-No one is a master of any instrument at first.
+No one’s a master of any instrument when they start out.

 The G ukulele chord uses three fingers.
-Use your index finger to play the second fret of the D string, your ring finger on the second fret of the G string and your middle finger to press down the second fret of the highest B string.
-In case you are familiar with guitar chords, the shape you’ll be making is similar to the one used to play the D chord on guitar.
+Use your index finger to play the second fret of the D string, your ring finger on the second fret of the G string, and your middle finger to press down the second fret of the highest B string.
+If you’re familiar with guitar chords, the shape you’ll make here is similar to the one used to play the D chord on the guitar.
 For the ukulele G chord, leave the lowest G string open.

-The F chord uses two fingers: middle finger on the second fret of G and index finger on the first fret of E. Leave both the C and A strings open while making sure that the fingers of your fretting hand do not accidentally mute any of the other strings.
+The F chord uses two fingers: the middle finger on the second fret of G and the index finger on the first fret of E. Leave both the C and A strings open while making sure that the fingers of your fretting hand don’t accidentally mute any of the other strings.